astropy/astropy/docs/io/votable/index.rst

 Output always conforms to the 1.1, 1.2, 1.3, or 1.4 spec, depending on the input.

-.. _pedantic-mode:
+.. _verifying-votables:

 Verifying VOTables
 ^^^^^^^^^^^^^^^^^^

 Many VOTable files in the wild do not conform to the VOTable specification.
-You can set what should happen when a violation is encountered with the ``verify`` argument, which can take three values:
+You can set what should happen when a violation is encountered with the ``verify`` keyword, which can take three values:

     * ``'ignore'`` - Attempt to parse the VOTable silently.
 This is the default setting.